RafaelSalguero/AngularTypescriptSkeleton/README.md

 - Search the typing on name on DefinitelyTyped or by using `typing search library_name -A`
 - Run `typings install library_name -SA` to install the package as an ambient dependency

+##Use this repo as a skeleton
+- Clone the repository `git clone https://github.com/RafaelSalguero/AngularTypescriptSkeleton.git`
+- Remove the remote origin `git remote rm origin`

 ##Structure overview:
 - The folder structure is designed to be **minimal** and to have many **small script files for every task and feature** instead of a few monolithic files